Cleveland Metroparks Zoo reopening June 17 with capacity reduced by 75% and required reservations

-CLEVELAND, Ohio (WOIO) - The Cleveland Metroparks Zoo is ready to reopen next week, but with several new policies to promote safety and uphold social distancing standards.
+CLEVELAND, Ohio (WOIO) - The Cleveland Metroparks Zoo is reopening on Wednesday, but with several new policies to promote safety and uphold social distancing standards.

 Ohio permitted zoos to reopen on June 10, along with several other categories of entertainment venues and community facilities.

-However, the Cleveland Metroparks Zoo confirmed it will open its doors a week later on June 17 to ensure it is ready to fully reopen safely with guidelines and best practices from the state and CDC to help stop the spread of COVID-19.
+However, the Cleveland Metroparks Zoo said it wanted to open its doors a week later to ensure it is ready to fully reopen safely with guidelines and best practices from the state and CDC to help stop the spread of COVID-19.

 According to the Zoo, the initial maximum daily visitor capacity at Cleveland Metroparks Zoo will be reduced by approximately 75% upon reopening and reservations will be required in advance.